 III.B.
 Liabilities

-As of December 31st, 2015, BOC U.S. Branches had approximately $77.2 billion in liabilities; the largest portion of which is comprised of deposits from financial institutions, non-financial institutions, corporate and retail customers, and brokered CDs.
-The chart below illustrates the types of deposits and their balances from 2008 to 2015.
+The largest portion of liability is comprised of deposits from financial institutions, non-financial institutions, corporate and retail customers, and brokered CDs.
 To better understand their nature, the deposits are grouped based on the different types of depositors.

 The table below provides key liabilities on the balance sheet as well as the off-balance sheet exposure with their respective counterparty.